 Venous Stimulation – It strengthens the walls of veins, decreasing the accumulation of blood and easing blood return.

-Cerebral Blood Insufficiency or lack of blood flow into the brain, which manifests itself through vertigo, cephalalgia, ringing in ears, loss of balance, memory disorders, and drowsiness, among other symptoms.
+Cerebral Blood Insufficiency or lack of blood flow into the brain manifests itself through vertigo, cephalalgia, ringing in ears, loss of balance, memory disorders, and drowsiness, among other symptoms.
 Those who use ginkgo say that “it clears the head.”

 Vascular Brain Accidents – (thrombosis, embolism, etc.).
 It accelerates healing and improves the mobility of the patients.